 Most injury accidents aboard factory trawler vessels like those owned by American Seafoods are preventable if proper safety training and procedures are followed, and proper equipment is provided the vessel’s crew.

 An injured fish processor or deckhand working for American Seafoods has the right to select their own treating doctors.
 With very few exceptions, a crewman’s reasonable medical care related to a shipboard accident must be paid for by American Seafoods.
 A preexisting injury does not bar your claim for compensation for pain and suffering and lost earnings under the Jones Act.
 Comparative fault is not a total defense to a negligence or unseaworthiness claim.

 Never sign a release of your injury claims against American Seafoods without consulting with an experienced maritime injury lawyer.
 American Seafoods has defense lawyers and sophisticated insurance and claims managers working to minimize the amount of compensation American Seafoods must pay you for your injuries.
 Shouldn’t you have an experienced maritime lawyer on your side to level the playing field?

 If you have been injured working as a deckhand or fish processor, you can hire a lawyer on a contingency fee basis.
 Under a contingency fee agreement there are no fees owed unless there is a successful recovery.
-Beard and his partners at Johnson Beard & Trueb PC is always on the side of the injured fisherman and fish processor; Beard never represents American Seafoods or their insurance companies.
-To discuss your claim, contact Johnson Beard & Trueb PC at 1-800-621-1091.
+Beard and his partners at Trueb & Beard, LLC is always on the side of the injured fisherman and fish processor; Beard never represents American Seafoods or their insurance companies.
+To discuss your claim, contact Trueb & Beard, LLC at 1-800-621-1091.